What is Open Software?

+Software helps researchers collect data, analyze results, model systems, and share findings efficiently and accurately.
 Open Software is often articulated as software that can be adapted – that is Open Source software.
-In the world of programming, this often includes some sense of collaboration where someone else, who is able to view and edit your code, is then able to make a suggestion on how to improve your program.
+In the world of programming, this often includes some sense of collaboration where someone else, who is able to view and edit a copy of your code, is then able to make a suggestion on how to improve your program.
 Imagine you’re the author of a book, and for each new edition, you crowd sourced edits that your readers think will improve the story; new characters, different timelines, you name it!

 With this underlying understanding of open software as adaptable, open source code, throughout this module we’re going to get more nuanced in exactly how we might interpret open and the impacts this can have on the research life cycle.

 But first, in addition to adaptable code, when we talk about software that is open, we often call it free.
-Free is a very problematic term though.
-And we’d like to clarify the difference between free software, Free Software (with capitals), and Open Source software.
+Free is a term with many interpretations, so we’d like to clarify the difference between free software, Free Software (with capitals), and Open Source software.

 When we talk about Open Source software we’re describing the availability of the underlying code for people to edit, modify, and improve.
 This certainly does not imply that there is no price tag attached to said software.
 For example, some software is available free of charge for non-commercial use.
 Alternatively, some companies provide paid support contracts (with the software being free to use for those who do not wish to have access to customer support).

 And finally, when we talk about Free Software, we’re describing a specific philosophical approach to the development and distribution of software that goes well beyond simple financial transactions and code adaptability.
-Free Software, in this latter sense, is defined by the ability of the user (you) to:
+Free Software, in this latter sense, is defined by the four essential freedoms of the user (you) to:

 Differentiating free software and Open Source software from Free Software is often done, per the GNU philosophy, by suggesting that we’re not talking about free in the sense of “free beer”, but “free speech”.